laurakond/Cross-Stitch-Art/README.md

 ### Unfixed Bugs

-- Embedded YouTube video has come with third party and reading cookies that are detected when using Chrome DevTools feature, this cannot be altered.
+- Embedded YouTube video has come with third party and reading cookies that are detected when using Chrome DevTools feature; this cannot be altered.
 This bug is also affecting the Lighthouse Performance score.

   ![Third party cookies](assets/documentation/testing/lighthouse/3rd-party-cookies.jpg)
   ![iframe cookies](assets/documentation/testing/lighthouse/iframe-3rd-party-cookies.jpg)